-Clatsop County’s employment also had solid GDP growth during the recovery from the Great Recession, and it was also hit very hard by the Pandemic Recession.
-Clatsop County’s GDP grew by $437 million from 2010 to 2020 which yielded total inflation-adjusted growth of 4.7% over the period.
-The county’s growth came primarily from its private-sector service industries.
-Clatsop County’s retail and wholesale trade, health care, and professional and business services industries provided much of the county’s recent GDP growth.
+Clatsop County’s employment also had solid GDP growth during the recovery from the Great Recession, and it was also hit very hard by the pandemic recession.
+Clatsop County’s GDP grew by $265 million from 2011 to 2021 after adjusting for inflation.
+This was growth of 17.8% over the period.
+The county’s growth in 2021 came primarily from its private-sector service industries.
+Clatsop County’s accommodation and food services, professional and business services, and health care industries provided much of the county’s recent GDP growth.
 Real estate shrank in 2021.

-During the Great Recession Lincoln County’s GDP fell six out of seven years from 2006 through 2013.
-In inflation-adjusted terms it took until 2016 for the county’s GDP to surpass the level it first reached in 2006.
+During the Great Recession, Lincoln County’s GDP fell four out of five years from 2008 through 2013.
+In inflation-adjusted terms it took until 2017 for the county’s GDP to surpass the level it first reached in 2008.
 The pandemic recession then hit Lincoln County very hard; for two months the county had an unemployment rate in excess of 20% as its travel industry collapsed.
-The county’s inflation-adjusted GDP was actually 5.2% lower in 2020 than it had been in 2010 during the Great Recession.
+The county’s inflation-adjusted GDP was almost $28 million lower in 2020 than it had been 10 years earlier during the Great Recession.
 But GDP in Lincoln County came roaring back in 2021, growing by $97 million as people flocked to the Oregon Coast after travel restrictions lifted.
-The industries adding the most to Lincoln County’s GDP growth in 2021 were accommodation and food services, professional and business services grew by 12%.
-Construction, finance, leisure and hospitality, and manufacturing had the real value of their output fall compared with 2010.
+The industries adding the most to Lincoln County’s GDP growth in 2021 were accommodation and food services, professional and business services, and government (including public schools).
+GDP from real estate dropped in 2021.